🔍 How to Screen Tenants

 • Unable or unwilling to provide previous landlord contact info

-• Offering more than asking rent unprompted
+• Offering to pay significantly above asking rent unprompted

-• Self-employed income without documentation
+• Self-employed income without any supporting documentation

-📊 Tenant Screening Criteria — The Standards Most Landlords Use
+📊 Standard Tenant Screening Criteria

 💳 Credit Score620–650 minimumContext matters more than the number alone

-🏛️ Eviction HistoryNone in last 5 yearsAny filing is a serious red flag
+🏛️ Eviction HistoryNone in last 5 yearsAny filing is a serious red flag — not just judgments

 ⚖️ Criminal HistoryCase-by-case evaluationFair Housing requires individualized assessment